This post is also available in: French

 View Verona From the Top of the Torre dei Lamberti

-The tower, Torre dei Lamberti, stands tall into the skyline and cannot be missed while visiting the Piazza delle Erbe.
+The tower, Torre dei Lamberti, stands tall on the skyline and cannot be missed while visiting the Piazza delle Erbe.
 This tower was once a residence of the Lamberti family and was built in 1172.
-Aristocrats once built these towers to show off their wealth and power, however, the Torre dei Lamberti is the tallest.
-Covered with bands of brick and marble with an octagonal bell keep perched on the top, it is a sight to see.
-The tower is open daily from 8:30 AM-7:30 PM, allowing you to ascend to the top to get an incredible view of the city.
-You can book your skip the line tickets here.
+Aristocrats once built these towers to show off their wealth and power; however, the Torre dei Lamberti is the tallest.

 Visit the Piazza dei Signori